shipcommander/MineralSAM/README.md

 # MineralSAM

-Reference implementation for **MineralSAM: A multi-domain generalist model for class-agnostic grain instance segmentation and quantitative petrographic analysis of rock thin sections**.
+Reference implementation for **MineralSAM: A Multi-Domain Generalist Model for Grain Instance Segmentation and Quantitative Petrographic Analysis of Rock Thin Sections**.

 MineralSAM uses a YOLO26 segmentation model (MineralPose) to generate a coarse mask for each grain and passes each mask to SAM as a spatial prompt for boundary